-- 12. The Issuer seeks to maximize the amount of funds invested in mortgage loans at all times.
+- 12. The Issuer seeks to maximize the amount of funds invested in mortgage loans.
 As a result, the Issuer may elect to renew mortgage loans as they come due.
-Factors considered by the Issuer when determining whether or not to renew mortgage loans may include the LTV ratio at the time of renewal, the borrower's intended use of the property, proposed timelines and loan payment history, the length of the borrower's working relationship with the Issuer and other factors. - 13.
-The Issuer may, from time to time, provide senior or junior equity mortgage financing to builders and developers for residential and non-residential projects. - 14.
-The Issuer may, from time to time, provide interim, mezzanine or bridge mortgage loans (senior and junior) to finance new construction and renovation, development and re-development of residential and non-residential property. - 15.
-The Issuer may, from time to time, provide senior or junior mortgage loans to land developers not only to finance the purchase of the land but to finance the development as well (cost of services including clearing, hauling, installation of water, sewer, power, telephone, cable, gas, roads, curbs, gutters, sidewalks, streetlighting, signage and other services).
+Factors considered by the Issuer when determining whether to renew mortgage loans may include the LTV ratio at the time of renewal, the borrower's intended use of the property, proposed timelines and loan payment history, the length of the borrower's working relationship with the Issuer and other factors. - 13.
+The Issuer may, from time to time, provide first or second equity mortgage financing to builders and developers for residential and non-residential projects. - 14.
+The Issuer may, from time to time, provide interim, mezzanine or bridge mortgage loans (first and second) to finance new construction and renovation, development and re-development of residential and non-residential property. - 15.
+The Issuer may, from time to time, provide first or second mortgage loans to land developers not only to finance the purchase of the land but to finance the development as well (cost of services including clearing, hauling, installation of water, sewer, power, telephone, cable, gas, roads, curbs, gutters, sidewalks, street-lighting, signage and other services).
 Such financing may also include amounts to pay for permits, plans, bonding, inspections, strata materials and filings, development cost charges and other costs and fees associated with the development.
 These mortgages are likely to be progressive performance draw mortgages with amounts advanced from time to time in accordance with development performance and progress.